andrew-curthoys/curthoys-io/content/entroper/2023_06-this_land/02-audition.md

 or an archetype of the character.
 With each story I know exactly the person he's describing.
 If I can embody that person is another question.

 We do some Sallys, we do some Lewistons.
-Some good (Renay, Dana, Matt, et al.).
+Some good (Renay, et al.).
 Some not so good (me).

 Halfway through the audition Mark calls us all together again and drops a